-When the threshold is reached, the Threshold Logic enables the Buffer Management Engine to read a programmed number of 16- or 32-bit words (depending upon the selected word width) from the FIFO and transfers them to the system interface (the system memory) using DMA.
+Threshold Logic enables the Buffer Management Engine to read a programmed number of 16- or 32-bit words (depending upon the selected data width) from the FIFO and transfer them to the system interface (the system memory) using DMA.
 The threshold is reached when the number of bytes in the receive FIFO is greater than the value of the threshold.
 For example, if the threshold is 4 words (8 bytes), then the Threshold Logic will not cause the Buffer Management Engine to write to memory until there are more than 8 bytes in the FIFO.

 The Buffer Management Engine reads either the upper or lower half (16 bits) of the FIFO in 16-bit mode or reads the complete long word (32 bits) in 32-bit mode.
 If, after the transfer is complete, the number of bytes in the FIFO is less than the threshold, then the SONIC-T is done.
-This is always the case when the SONIC-T is in empty/fill mode.
+This is always the case when the SONIC-T is in Empty/Fill Mode.
 If, however, for some reason (e.g., latency on the bus) the number of bytes in the FIFO is still greater than the threshold value, the Threshold Logic will cause the Buffer Management Engine to do a DMA request to write to memory again.
-This later case is usually only possible when the SONIC-T is in block mode.
+This latter case is usually only possible when the SONIC-T is in Block Mode.

-When in block mode, each time the SONIC-T requests the bus, only a number of bytes equal to the threshold value will be transferred.
-The Threshold Logic continues to monitor the number of bytes written in from the deserializer and enables the Buffer Management Engine every time the threshold has been reached.
+When in Block Mode, each time the SONIC-T requests the bus, only a number of bytes equal to the threshold value will be transferred.
+The Threshold Logic continues to monitor the number of bytes written in from the descrializer and enables the Buffer Management Engine every time the threshold has been reached.
 This process continues until the end of the packet.